~When did you first realize you wanted to be a writer?

 ~Do you hear from your readers much?
 What kinds of things do they say?

 - I’ve heard from a few–mostly only people that I know personally.
 But I did have a few reviews written by strangers.
-You can find them on the “Reviews” tab on the menu.
+I’m fairly active on Twitter and I love connecting with readers and fellow writers.

 ~Who is the audience for your books?
 Do you have an age in mind for your readers?